v00d0079/video-game-data-visualization/Data Set/README.md

-Here are my data sets for my vsualization.
+Here are my data sets for my vusalization.
+Reduced to a single set of data as of 2/28